jetify-com/devbox/docs/app/docs/guides/using_flakes.md

 ## What are Flakes?

-[Flakes](https://www.jetpack.io/blog/powered-by-flakes/) are a new feature in the Nix language that lets us package software and create development shells in a declarative, fully reproducible way.
+[Flakes](https://www.jetpack.io/blog/powered-by-flakes/) are a new feature in the Nix language that lets you package software and create development shells in a declarative, fully reproducible way.
 You can use Nix Flakes to define packages, apps, templates, and dev environments.

 Flakes are defined as a directory with a `flake.nix` and a `flake.lock` file.
 You import flakes to your project using a flake reference, which describes where to find the Flake, and what version or revision to use